fdelgados/recommendations-web/README.md

 # Course recommender web
 This is the code of the demo web application of the course recommendation system project.
-The application is accessible [here](https://courses-recommender.herokuapp.com/) and has been built using [Flask](https://flask.palletsprojects.com/en/1.1.x/)
+The application is accessible [here](https://courses-recommender.herokuapp.com/) and has been built using [Flask](https://flask.palletsprojects.com/en/1.1.x/).

+## Project site
+This demo web application has a project page and can be visited at [https://fdelgados.github.io/recommendations-web/](https://fdelgados.github.io/recommendations-web/)

 ## Instructions
 To run this project on a local machine, you have to follow these steps: